Draggie306/EditingCheatSheets/A Level/A-level OCR Computer Science H446: COMPLETE CHEAT SHEET.md

 ## 1.2.3 Software Development

 ### Assemblers
-Assemblers translate assembly code instructions into machine  code, or object code.
+Assemblers translate assembly code instructions into machine/object code.
 Each assembly instruction is 1:1 equivalent to one machine code instruction, which is dependent on the instruction set and the underlying type of processor and its architecture (hardware specific).
 Basic lexical analysis such as comment removal occurs here too.

 ### Compilers